-I’m so glad I finally made these- they’re as close to authentic as you can get: Philly Cheese Steak Sandwiches
+I’m so glad I finally made these Philly Cheese Steak Sandwiches.
+They’re as close to authentic as you can get, though local Philly people will surely argue with that claim!

-If you love Philly cheese steak as much as my family does… and if you’ve ever ventured into Philadelphia… then you’ve likely tried Geno’s and Pat’s for their take on cheese steaks.
+If you love Philly Cheese Steak Sandwiches as much as my family does… and if you’ve ever ventured into Philadelphia… then you’ve likely tried Geno’s and Pat’s for their take on cheese steaks.
 Geno’s and Pat’s are two competing Philly cheese steak restaurants, and they are directly across the street from each other.
 I’ve tried them both, and I don’t really have a preference of one over the other.
 They’re both awesome Philly cheese steak sandwiches!!

 But now, you can make your own at home.
-This recipe is soooo close to what you will find at a really great cheese steak establishment.
+This recipe tastes very similar to what you will find at a really great cheese steak establishment.

 The recipe comes from this book: 6-Ingredient Solution by America’s Test Kitchen.
 I LOOOOOVE this cookbook.
 First of all, I totally trust anything and everything that America’s Test Kitchen shares (they test and re-test their recipes until they are absolutely perfect), and second… recipes that only contain 6 main ingredients or fewer are totally desirable in my book– especially on super busy weekdays.